basilgass/PiGame/README.md

-# PiGame
+# pi-game

-Logical games for my website
+games for my website